CRBT-Team/Purplet/sites/purplet.js.org/docs/api/interfaces/OptionInputs.md

 ---
-id: "OptionInputs"
+id: 'OptionInputs'
-title: "Interface: OptionInputs"
+title: 'Interface: OptionInputs'
-sidebar_label: "OptionInputs"
+sidebar_label: 'OptionInputs'
 sidebar_position: 0
 custom_edit_url: null
 ---

 **`internal`** Maps builder method names to what the third argument should be.
 When editing this, you must ensure the keys match to discord option type names.
 See the assertion type below for if that check is met.

 ## Properties